Battle of Quifangondo: ELNA assault

 By 11:00 a.m. the ELNA reserves had begun a disorderly route.
 Roos, who had watched the attack stall and disintegrate from his position on Morro de Cal, ordered Bosch to withdraw with his guns to a position north of the Dondo River.
-The South African artillery crews worked frantically through the night to extricate the guns from Morro de Cal, before reaching the Dondo River amid a backwash of wounded and demoralised stragglers from broken ELNA units.
+The South African artillery crews worked frantically through the night to extricate the guns, reaching the Dondo River amid a backwash of wounded and demoralised stragglers from broken ELNA units.
 The Zairean paratroops also joined in the general withdrawal northwards, but regrouped at the Dondo River, where Colonel Lama tried to rally the survivors against the counterattack he expected from FAPLA.
 The remnants of Colonel e Castro's Portuguese volunteers regrouped separately, a short distance northeast of Morro de Cal.

 FAPLA did not press its advantage, and only followed ELNA's retreat with caution weeks after the battle.
 In the words of South African historian Willem Steenkamp, "the Cubans and FAPLA missed a marvelous opportunity to deal the FNLA a major knockout blow: a reasonably strong mechanised force could have taken full advantage of the general confusion and panic to thrust all the way to Ambriz."

 Aftermath

 Casualties

-Combined ELNA and Zairean military casualties at the Battle of Quifangondo were between 100 and 150 dead, and around 200 wounded.
+Official ELNA and Zairean military casualties were between 100 and 150 dead, and around 200 wounded.
 Roberto stated that ELNA alone had suffered 120 confirmed dead, and estimated the total number of wounded as probably being double that.
-According to American military analyst Spencer C. Tucker, an accurate count would be higher, with the number of ELNA and Zairean dead running into the multiple hundreds.
+According to American military analyst Spencer C. Tucker, an accurate count would have the number of ELNA and Zairean dead running into the multiple hundreds.
+Alexander Hill wrote that "most sources commenting on ELNA losses suggest that several hundred ELNA troops were lost during the fighting at Quifangondo, excluding any losses among [the Zaireans] that certainly included a number of artillerymen."
+Citing unnamed sources in the FNLA, Cuban journalist Hedelberto Lopez Blanch stated that ELNA suffered at least 345 dead.

 South Africa suffered one wounded.
-The Portuguese volunteers suffered five dead.
+Five Portuguese volunteers died.
+Three of the volunteers were also taken prisoner by FAPLA.

-ELNA lost the vast majority of its vehicles at Quifangondo, including all six jeep-mounted recoilless rifles and at least four armoured cars.
+ELNA lost the majority of its vehicles at Quifangondo, including all six jeep-mounted recoilless rifles and at least four armoured cars.
 Both Zairean field guns were destroyed or rendered inoperable, and abandoned on the battlefield; the surviving crew was evacuated to Ambriz.
 After the battle, a Zairean soldier was found alive in a wrecked armoured car and taken prisoner by FAPLA.

 FAPLA suffered one dead—a recruit who had disobeyed orders and left his trench when the fighting started; he was killed by ELNA machine gun fire.
 An additional three FAPLA personnel were wounded.
 Cuba suffered two wounded.